-Individual Retirement Accounts (IRA’s) have been in the news a lot lately with the recent legislation changes, so it seems like a good time to review the basics of IRA’s.
-All of the technicalities can get confusing fast, but having an understanding of the foundations can help you to avoid getting lost in the weeds.
-Read on to learn more about the basics of IRA’s.
+Individual Retirement Accounts (IRAs) have been in the news a lot lately with the recent legislation changes, so it seems like a good time to review the basics of IRAs.
+All of the technicalities can get confusing fast, and having an understanding of the foundations can help you to avoid getting lost in the weeds.

-Although most referred to by its acronym, IRA actually stands for Individual Retirement Arrangement, which refers to a type of personal savings account that has special tax advantages.
-IRA’s were first introduced in 1975 as a way for people without access to employer pension plans to save for retirement in a tax efficient way.
-Legislation surrounding IRA’s has changed a bit since then, most recently with the SECURE Act in 2019, but they still serve as one of the most powerful retirement planning vehicles outside of employer retirement plans.
+Although most referred to by its acronym, IRA actually stands for Individual Retirement Arrangement.
+It’s a type of personal savings account that has special tax advantages.
+IRAs were first introduced in 1975 as a way for people without access to employer pension plans to save for retirement in a tax efficient way.
+Legislation surrounding IRAs has changed a bit since then, most recently with the SECURE Act in 2019, but they still serve as one of the most powerful retirement planning vehicles outside of employer retirement plans.

 Opening an IRA

 You have several choices when it comes to where to open an IRA, including banks, brokers and custodians.
-Each platform has their pros and cons, so you might consider consulting with a fee only fiduciary advisor to help you evaluate which platform would be best for you, and whether it makes sense for you to manage it yourself or to delegate the investment management to an advisor.
+Each platform has their pros and cons, so you might consider consulting with a fee-only fiduciary advisor to help you evaluate which platform would be best for you.

 Types of IRAs

-The major advantage of Traditional IRA’s over regular taxable investment accounts is that the money that as the investments grow in that all taxes are deferred until you withdraw until age 59.5.
+- The major advantage of Traditional IRAs over regular taxable investment accounts is that taxes are deferred until you withdraw (until age 59.5).
 If you make withdrawals before then, you will have to pay an early withdrawal penalty of 10% (although some exceptions exist).
-You will need to pay taxes on the money that you withdraw from the account.
-Once you turn 72, you will be required to start making withdrawals based on a factor determined by the IRS.
-These withdrawals are called required monthly distributions (RMD’s).
+Taxes will be paid on the money when withdrawn from the account.
+Once you turn 73, you will be required to start making withdrawals based on a factor determined by the IRS.
+See the calculator here: RMD Worksheet.
+These withdrawals are called required monthly distributions (RMDs).

-A Beneficiary IRA is an IRA (either Traditional or Roth) that you inherit from someone else upon their death.
-These IRA’s have Required Minimum Distributions once you inherit them and cannot be combined with other IRAs.
+- Beneficiary IRA is an IRA (either Traditional or Roth) that you inherit from someone else upon their death.
+These IRAs have Required Minimum Distributions once you inherit them and cannot be combined with other IRAs.
 You also can’t make any additional contributions to Beneficiary IRAs.
-If you inherit a beneficiary IRA you might consider revaluating the investments held in the account because, although they may have been well suited to the original account owner, they may not be a good fit for your unique situation.
+If you inherit a beneficiary IRA, evaluate the investments held in the account because, although they were well suited to the original account owner, they may not be a good fit for your unique situation.

-Regardless of the type of IRA you select, the longer you invest your money in these accounts, the more tax advantaged savings you will be able to take advantage of, so the sooner you start contributing the better –of course your decision to contribute to an IRA will impact your other goals, so it is important that you have a financial plan in place before making contributions.
+The longer you invest your money in these accounts, the more tax advantaged savings you will be able to take advantage of.
+The sooner you start contributing the better.
+Of course, your decision to contribute to an IRA will impact your other goals, so it is important that you have a financial plan in place before making contributions.